cloudcr0w/weather-project/README.md

 ### Wrocław Weather App

 This is a simple serverless  weather application showcasing the current weather data for Wrocław, Poland.
 The weather data is fetched from the OpenWeather API and is updated once a day.
+Structure is : html, css, js, python files.
 The app includes additional features such as:

 - **Gallery** : A small collection of images showcasing iconic places in Wrocław, including attractions like the Main Square, Ostrów Tumski, and the Centennial Hall.
 What to Explore: Short descriptions of key attractions and their significance.